rzzldzzldesign/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 033: May 21

+**💅PROGRESS:** Massive day today, set up a bunch of stores crushed a bunch of bugs, a bit burned out right now so not too many notes today.

+**🤔LEARNINGS:** Have to remember to take a step back everyonce in a while, don;t get sucked in and not take breaks as its not sustainable!
+Still its very all consuming when in the zone 💯 🍖 Hahaa just found out how to put emojis in markdown by happy accident 🍔

+**🌐LINK:** Coming soon

 ## Day 032: May 20

 **💅PROGRESS:** Another storefront desing done and crushed some bugs on others :)